theodorosploumis/drupal-best-practices/README.md

 - For complicated content structure requirements investigate using module [paragraphs](https://www.drupal.org/project/paragraphs).
 - Consider using the most common breakpoints for responsive design and use the same breakpoints for Drupal breakpoints also (340px, 768px, 1024px, 1600px).
 - Use SASS/SCSS.
 - Support IE11 and above browsers and follow the [Drupal project browser support](https://www.drupal.org/docs/8/system-requirements/browser-requirements).
 We are not styling with that in mind but will deal with it when finished.
+Notice that [Drupal 10.x dropped support for IE11](https://www.drupal.org/node/3199540).
 - Override only the necessary CSS coming from each module.
 Do not copy and paste all the CSS of a module to the project Theme.
 - Be careful when overriding CSS/JS as also as html structure especially if it is coming from Core.
 This may break core built-in functionality.
 - For large scale projects investigate using a "utility-first/functional" CSS framework like [tailwind](https://tailwindcss.com), [tachyons](http://tachyons.io) etc.
 - For the Admin pages use the default Core admin theme (Seven) and simply attach your CSS/JS files to add some functionality.
 This will happen on a custom module or a subtheme.
 - If you want to override a twig template get only from the source module that provides that.
-Eg if you want to override the `html.html.twig` file copy that from the system module.
+Eg if you want to override the `html.html.twig` file copy that from the system module or from the base theme if exists.
 - Under the Theme folder create new subfolders to group files only if there is a significant amount of them and it makes sense to separate theme.
 Eg split the twig files to templates/system, templates/block etc using the pattern templates/[module] if there are 3 files of the system and 2 files of the block module.
 - Avoid using the path alias (eg related classes) of a webpage to style the page.
 Path aliases are considered unstable and could change frequently.
 - Do not use non semantic CSS classes.
 Saying that we should not use classes such as "clearfix, container, full-width" etc if these classes are used to provide some CSS styling.
 Instead use SASS mixins such as `@full-width {width: 100%}`.